Super-Node

 • Super Node requires approximately 350 MB of additional space to operate properly.

-To configure a Super Node:
+To configure a Super Node through the toolbar:

 For Management Servers supporting Manage Super Nodes capability: